Shop every DSCR lender in America. We negotiate — you close faster.

 Investment real estate scene representative of DSCR lending in Oregon

 Oregon is one of only a few states with genuine statewide rent control, and that single fact shapes the entire DSCR investor landscape here.
 SB 608 (2019) and SB 611 (2023) cap rent increases at the lesser of 10% or 7% + CPI and require just-cause for eviction.
+The Oregon Department of Administrative Services set the 2026 cap at 9.5% (7% + 2.5% West-Region CPI); the 2024 and 2025 caps were both 10.0%.
 For buildings less than 15 years old, exemptions apply — and this is where most DSCR investor activity concentrates.
 In 2026, Oregon DSCR investors either target new-construction and recently-built properties (exempt from rent caps) or accept the cap and underwrite to conservative rent growth.

 This guide walks through DSCR lending in Oregon, the SB 608 framework, and the metros where volume concentrates.